 Where Do Amish People Live?

-June 17, 2021The first large group of Amish arrived in the U.S. in the early 1800s and settled in Lancaster County, PA, according to Learn Religions.
+January 17, 2024The first large group of Amish arrived in the U.S. in the early 1800s and settled in Lancaster County, PA, according to Learn Religions.

 Pennsylvania has the largest population of Amish people, estimated at more than 81,000 in 2020 according to “Amish Population, 2020.”
 (Young Center for Anabaptist and Pietist Studies, Elizabethtown College.)
 In fact, Lancaster County, Pennsylvania, is home to approximately 30,000 Amish and their presence is a significant draw for tourism.
 Chester, York, Belleville, and Mifflin counties are also home to Amish communities.

 Amish settlements also exist outside the United States.
-You’ll find Amish communities in in Canada, Bolivia, and Argentina and more.
+You’ll find Amish communities in in Canada, Bolivia, Argentina, and more.

 Are There Different Kinds of Amish?